Glorf/ada-2020-project-milestone-p3-p3_lovely-badasses/docs/index.md

 # Two cocktails from Irland please !

 On another note, we can look at the data for the 'Car Bomb' topic.
 We strangly observe a spike that seems to be there every year at the same date.
 Strange...
 But actually, for St Patrick, there is a popular irish 'Car Bomb' cocktail !
-Guinness, Whskey and Baileys's and you are good to go !
+Guinness, Whiskey and Baileys's and you are good to go !

-TODO insert graph of car bomb

-{% include imagetext.html image_path="carbomb.jpg" description="> Yummy Car Bomb" %}
+{% include plotlyimage.html figname="fig_patrick.html" image_path="carbomb.jpg" %}

-# Now are we still chilling ?
+# The cleanup

 Now, let's focus again on our primary goal.
 We want to remove all the external world events from our study, because they are single events in time.
 We want an illustration of an effect that is lasting in time, not disturbed by external breaking news.

+{% include plotlytext.html figname="figalignment.html" title="Everybody calm down!" description="> The ''breaking news'' effect was removed from ''chemical weapon'' wikipedia article views based on the Google Trends keyword popularity" %}

+# Now are we still chilling ?
  Recall the question we need to answer : from June 2013, is there a constant fear of the goverment spying among Internet users ?
 Let's see what the data in a world without big common events looks like.
 To do that we reproduce the same figure as the first one, but without all the external events that disrupt the general trend.
 Do we still have chilling effect ?
 The suspense is at its peak...

 {% include plotlytext.html figname="fig_final.html" title="The chill unchanged" description="> After normalizing the outlier weeks caused by the external events, the trend of chilling effect is still reproducible" %}